Miracle-cl/DLND/README.md

 # DLND
-## Projects of Machine Learning from Udacity
+## Projects of Deep Learning from Udacity